zkyle95/zkyle95.github.io/content/post/deploy-k8s-with-kind/index.md

 ### OS

-Debian Bullseye (or any other Linux distrubite)
+Debian Bullseye (or any other Linux distrubite with APT package management tool)

 ### 网络